 All safeguarding reports by telephone should be made by ringing +44 20 7351 1978 and asking for the Chief Executive.
-If the Chief Executive is not available, ask to speak to the Director of Operations.
+If the Chief Executive is not available, ask to speak to the Overseas Operations Manager.

 Out of hours please contact the above on their mobile phones or contact 'safeguarding@chainofhope.org'